-Student receivables are carried at cost, less an allowance for doubtful accounts.
-Management uses available information to recognize losses on student receivables.
-Future additions to the allowance may be necessary based on changes in economic conditions and other factors.
+Student receivables are carried at net realizable value, less an allowance for credit losses.
+Management uses available information to recognize expected losses over the life of the student receivables.
+In determining loss rates, management evaluates information related to its historical losses, adjusted for current economic conditions and reasonable and supportable economic forecasts.
+The amount of the allowance for credit losses is based on estimates and the University's actual losses may vary from management's estimates.
+Future additions to the allowance may be necessary based on changes in current and forecasted economic conditions and other factors.